Meitei people in Myanmar: Influence on Burmese

 The Meiteis introduced polo (Sagol Kangjei) and foot hockey (Khong Kangjei) in the Burmese court.

-They introduced the science of astrology to the Burmese and the rest of the South East Asians.
+They introduced astrology to the Burmese and the rest of the South East Asians.

 When Burmese King Alaungpaya invaded Siam (Thailand), he had 500 Manipuri (Meitei) horsemen with him.
 Meitei Brahmins worked as astrologers and priests for the Burmese royalties.

 Unmarried people and population decline

 In every Meitei household, there are unmarried men and women aged 30 to 84.
 Boys and girls stay unmarried because they can't find suitable partners, face discrimination, or deal with caste issues.
 They could marry Myanmar people but prefer to stay Meitei.
 Some girls stay unmarried because they have to take care of their parents.
 If someone marries a Myanmar girl because they can't find a Meitei girl, they often face social rejection.
 Staying unmarried is one reason for the declining population.
 Meiteis living by the Ningthi river can marry brides from other communities if they convert to Hinduism, as they can't find suitable brides within their own community.
 There are more unmarried women than men among the Meiteis.